Gaymer: Working inside the industry

 Dani Bunten, a transgender woman, designed some of the earliest multiplayer games.
-In 1996, Jacque Servin, a Maxis employee, was fired when he put implied gay characters into the SimCopter game.
+In 1996, Jacques Servin, a Maxis employee, was fired when he put implied gay characters into the SimCopter game.
 Some reports state Servin claimed to have done it because he was upset at being grossly overworked at Maxis, while others cited it as a political statement.

 Well-known gay writer and movie director Clive Barker was involved in the creation of the games Undying and Jericho.

-Online Communities
+Online communities

 The umbrella term quickly expanded throughout the internet which gave rise to popular online communities which provide a safe space for LGBT gamers and the LGBT gaming culture.
-Most notable of those on Reddit r/gaymers, r/gayming and VoIP gaming app Discord, Gaymers, London Gaymers, Aussie Gaymer Network and UK Gaymers.
+Most notable of those on Reddit r/gaymers, r/gayming and VoIP gaming app Discord, Gaymers, London Gaymers, Gaymers iNC, Aussie Gaymer Network and UK Gaymers.

 Media coverage

 World of Warcraft LGBTQ guilds

 One reason many cite for the lack of visible participation by gaymers is the unwelcoming regulations of in-game interactions such as the creation of and advertisement of queer-friendly guilds in MMORPGs such as World of Warcraft.
 Players who attempt to use the general chat channel for recruitment can experience a backlash of harassment and verbal abuse from other players as well as the game moderators.

 In cases like this, game companies and administrators may alienate game players through intensive policing.

 In 2006, Sara Andrews started a lesbian, gay, bisexual, transgender and queer-friendly Warcraft guild to create a safe place for this community.
-In January 2006, Andrews used the general chat channel, because most guilds recruit members this way, to recruit players to her LGBTQ-friendly guild ‘‘Oz’’.
+In January 2006, Andrews used the general chat channel, because most guilds recruit members this way, to recruit players to her LGBTQ-friendly guild "Oz".

 After posting this, goal administrators quickly contacted Andrews informing her that this was a breach of the games terms of service.
-The Blizzard terms of service asserts that ‘‘sexual orientation,’’ including both clear and masked language, which ‘‘insultingly refers to any aspect of sexual orientation pertaining to themselves or other players’’ is banned.
-Andrews ‘‘was warned by a Blizzard game master that this violated the company’s policy on harassment,’’ and ‘‘Blizzard went so far as to threaten Andrews with banishment from the game if she continued’’.
+The Blizzard terms of service asserts that "sexual orientation," including both clear and masked language, which "insultingly refers to any aspect of sexual orientation pertaining to themselves or other players" is banned.
+Andrews "was warned by a Blizzard game master that this violated the company's policy on harassment," and "Blizzard went so far as to threaten Andrews with banishment from the game if she continued".
 Blizzard later apologized for this warning, saying that an administrator misinterpreted the policies against harassment.